TomCatanach/TheRichmondRyders/README.md

 Mahin and Alfie then worked to create a code that works when using different input styles such as forloops or matrices and then plotting them.

 Jake began working on how to then package the finished code to create a usable package that can be used on python.

+Amrit worked on setting initial conditions,plotting a potential at initial state and had a go at animating.
+Managed to plot wavefunction at a particular time, but struggling to actually animate.